PDL Language Tutorial

 need to be specified explicitly).

-PDL takes care of applying appropriate chat templates.
+PDL takes care of applying appropriate chat templates (done either in LiteLLM or at the server side).

 The prompt that is actually submitted to the first model call (with query What is APR?